-- B. The Board of Education directs the Superintendent to implement an administrative directive that sets forth the specific process and procedure for complaint resolution.
+A. The Board of Education directs the Superintendent to implement an administrative directive that sets forth the specific process and procedure for complaint resolution.
 The administrative directive and any changes that are subsequently made will be submitted to the Board for review.
-The Board further directs the Superintendent to make ilnformation regarding the complaint process shall be easily accessible to members of the school community in a manner that is accessible and user-friendly. - C. The District shall provide training for building administration and designated dDistrict staff in the implementation of on how to handle formal complaints under theis policy, as well as and the administrative directive 4.50.031-AD[insert number-here].
-Since- - D. Because complaints can be an important indicator of the health of an organization, the Superintendent will provide to the Board at least annually a document that provides data on trends, and emerging issues, and district responses, as well as an assessment of the functioning of the formal complaint process. - E. A full explanation of the complaint procedure, including all forms, shall be available at the dDistrict's administrative office and on the home page of the dDistrict's Conflict Resolution website found here
+The Board further directs the Superintendent to make information regarding the complaint process shall be accessible to members of the school community in a manner that is accessible and user-friendly. and to The District shall provide training for building administration and designated d District staff in the implementation of on how to handle formal complaints under their policy and the administrative directive [insert number here].
+Since Because complaints can be an important indicator of the health of an organization, the Superintendent will provide to the Board at least annually a document that provides data on trends and emerging issues, as well as an assessment of the functioning of the formal complaint process.

+B. A full explanation of the complaint procedure, including all forms, shall be available at the dDistrict's administrative office and on the home page of the dDistrict's website.

-1. Types of complaints¶
+1. Types of complaints

-This policy provides a process for resolving complaints as required by Oregon-Administrative Rule 581-022-2370, including, but not limited to, complaints related to:
+This policy provides a process for resolving complaints as required by Oregon Administrative Rule 581-022-2370-, including, but not limited to, complaints related to:

-- a) Instructional standards and practices¶
+- a) Instructional standards and practices

-- (1) Curriculum¶
+- (1) Curriculum

-- (2) Teaching strategies¶
+- (2) Teaching strategies

-- (3) Testing¶
+- (3) Testing

-- (4) Counseling¶
+- (4) Counseling

-- (5) Class size¶
+- (5) Class size

-- (6) Alternative education programs¶
+- (6) Alternative education programs

-- (7) Instructional materials¶
+- (7) Instructional materials

 - (8) Compliance with state standards

-- b) Special education ¶
+- b) Special education

-- e) Health and safety¶
+- c) Health and safety

-- d) Equitable education opportunities¶
+- d) Equitable education opportunities

-- e) Sports safety¶
+- e) Sports safety

-- f) Restraint and/or seclusion¶
+- f) Restraint and/or seclusion

-- Discrimination in education¶
+- g) Discrimination in education

-- h) Retaliation against a student or parent/guardian¶
+- h) Retaliation against a student or parent/guardian

-- i) Failure to investigate complaints of bias¶